nikosdion/fediverse/README.md

 ## About

-The plugins in this package help you integrate Mastodon with your site.
+The extensions in this package help you integrate Mastodon with your site.
 Currently, the following extensions are included:

-* **Fediverse - Mastodon Feed** (Module).
+* [**Fediverse - Mastodon Feed** (Module)](docs/mod_fediversefeed.md).
 Displays the public Mastodon feed of a user.
 Supports media (images and videos), as well as content warnings on the entire toot or just each media item.
+* [**Content - Embed Toot** (Plugin)](docs/plg_content_fediverse.md).
+A plugin to embed toots in articles, Custom HTML modules, and third party extensions which support Joomla's standard content events.